r4victor/tenthousandmeters/content/blog/python_bts_12.md

 Of course, this is an oversimplified example.
 The point here is that the language doesn't determine whether you can write concurrent programs or not but may provide features that make concurrent programming more convenient.
 As we'll learn today, `async`/`await` is just such a feature.

 To see how one goes from concurrency to  `async`/`await`, we'll write a real-world concurrent program – a TCP echo server that supposed to handle multiple clients simultaneously.
 We'll start with the simplest, sequential version of the server that is not concurrent.
-Then, we'll make it concurrent using OS threads.
+Then we'll make it concurrent using OS threads.
 After that, we'll see how we can write a concurrent version that runs in a single thread using I/O multiplexing and event loops.
 From this point onwards, we'll develop the single-threaded approach by introducing generators, coroutines and, finally, `async`/`await`.

 ## A sequential server